shady-byte/Weather-App/README.md

-- Weather App - Android
+- Weather App - Android<br>
-  A simple weather application built with Kotlin, MVVM, and Jetpack Compose to display current weather conditions for a state you choose.
+  A simple weather application built with Kotlin, MVVM, and Jetpack Compose to display current weather conditions for a state you choose.<br>

-- Key-Features
+- Key-Features<br>
   ✔️ Fetches real-time weather data
   ✔️ Fetches all states of specific country
   ✔️ Displays temperature, humidity, and other weather conditions